Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

 Insurance is usually the primary method of payment for an inpatient hospitalization.
-The crisis clinician or intake worker who assesses that your child needs hospitalization will obtain initial authorization from your insurance company before your child is admitted to Bader 5 at Boston Children's Hospital.
+The crisis clinician or intake worker who assesses that your child needs hospitalization will obtain initial authorization from your insurance company before your child is admitted to the Inpatient Psychiatry Service (IPS) at Boston Children's Hospital.

 If you have insurance, please know your mental health benefits.
 Most insurance companies have a mental health toll-free number (generally found on the back of your insurance card) to answer questions about benefits.